allen218/AlgorithmDemo30/README.md

 4. Implement a linked list,a circle linked list and two-way linked list all including adding and deleting function
 5. Reverse linked list.
 6. Combine two ordered linked list into one.
+7. Query a middle of node in linked list.

 Chinese: